-Advertising spend will rise dramatically in 2020, making the digital marketing landscape more competitive than ever.
-To cut through the noise, marketers are creating personalized, omnichannel campaigns.
+The digital marketing landscape will become more competitive than ever in 2021.
+To cut through saturated search engine and social media landscapes, digital marketers are prioritizing personalized, omnichannel experiences to engage with their audiences.
 However, it can be difficult to execute these campaigns, especially with mounting concerns about third-party data privacy.
-In an environment where every conversion counts, informing your marketing strategy with first-party data from inbound phone calls can be the difference-maker.
+In an environment where every conversion counts, informing your marketing strategy with first-party data from the voice of the customers can be the difference-maker.

-Below, we’ve compiled a list of digital marketing statistics you need to know as you develop your strategy for 2020.
+Below, we’ve compiled a list of statistics digital marketers need to know as they execute their 2021 strategies.

 Digital Advertising is Getting More Competitive